Since 2012, Ventana Wildlife Society has provided

 Eligibility Checks

-As of July 1, 2019, all ammunition purchases and transfers in California require DOJ approval, and this approval can be obtained through an eligibility check.
+As of July 1, 2019, all ammunition purchases and transfers in California require DOJ approval, and this approval is obtained through an eligibility check.
 As a licensed ammunition vendor, Ventana Wildlife Society will conduct these checks and only provide ammunition once the transfer is approved.
 The Standard Ammunition Eligibility Check cross-references the information on your driver’s license with the information on file in the DOJ Automated Firearms System.
 A decision is provided within a minute or two.
 If the transfer is denied by DOJ, we will provide a DROS number which can be used to determine the reason for the decision.
 A transfer might be denied if you did not register a firearm to your ID (since 1996 for a handgun or 2014 for a long gun).
 In that case, you can undergo another check, the Basic Ammunition Eligibility Check, which does not depend on a firearm record.
 This check requires the same information, but a decision by DOJ takes longer, up to 10 days.
 This would be the check to run if you have no firearms registered to you (i.e., you are not in the DOJ Automated Firearms System), or if you have moved and there are no firearms registered at the new address.
 The Standard Eligibility Check carries a fee of $1 and the Basic Ammunition Eligibility Check carries a fee of $19.
 We will cover those fees for the time being.
 Please note that once transfers have been approved, we are required to submit to DOJ information on the type and quantity of ammunition you were provided,

 WHY ARE YOU OFFERING FREE NON-LEAD AMMUNITION?